 It can be easy to reach for the ice cream, cookies, and wine as a comfort mechanism in all of this chaos.
 However, the best way to protect yourself is by eating real food that’s nourishing to build your immunity.

-- Use frozen veggies and meat to make curries or soups
+- Use frozen veggies and meat to make curries or soups like this quarantine curry.

 - Blend fruits and vegetables into smoothie bowls

 - And if you need to burn some time, bake something from scratch!
 Like a bundt cake.

 5 – Support your favorite local restaurants remotely

 Places like Denver, New York, and LA have closed bars and restaurants to force social distancing.
 However, they are allowing restaurants to stay open to offer delivery and take out.

 If you aren’t able to cook for yourself, order take-out from your favorite restaurants but make sure to stay isolated in transit.
 Drive your own vehicle, avoid public transportation or ride-sharing, and minimizing your contact at the site by paying online.